 TAB.
 3.1 - Location of grid-points as a function of integer or integer and a half value of the column, line or level.
-This indexation is only used for the writing of semi-discrete equation.
-In the code, the indexation use integer value only and has a reverse direction in the vertical (see §3.1.3)
+This indexing is only used for the writing of the semi- discrete equation.
+In the code, the indexing uses integer values only and has a reverse direction in the vertical (see §3.1.3)